Teaching your kids how to type is easy and FUN with typing games for kids by KidzType. Read on for a full review of the program!

 The lessons are broken down into categories that start with the Home Row.
 The lessons themselves are short – you can choose from a 1, 2, or 3 minute lesson.
 These short lessons really help keep my kids’ attention.

 Tip: As your child progresses through the games, you may want to give them an assessment to see if they’re making progress.
-I would highly recommend the free typing tests on TypeDojo – a site by the makers of KidzType.
+I would highly recommend the typing tests on TypeDojo – a site by the makers of KidzType.
 You can find tests with age-appropriate word practice by grade level.

 Try KidzType Free Typing Games